'Game Of Thrones' Season 7 Episode 7: Do Varys And Littlefinger Really Not Know About Jon Snow?

 Warning: The following article contains spoilers for Game of Thrones Season 7 up to Episode 6.

-When it comes to Game of Thrones, no one knows more secrets than Littlefinger (Aidan Gillen) and Varys (Conleth Hill).
-So, imagine the surprise that has been Season 7 and the apparent revelation that neither spy master is aware of Jon Snow’s true lineage.
+When it comes to Game of Thrones no one knows more secrets than Littlefinger (Aidan Gillen) and Varys (Conleth Hill).
+So imagine the surprise that has been Season 7 and the apparent revelation that neither spy master is aware of Jon Snow’s true lineage.

 As Game of Thrones reminded viewers in Episode 5, Varys was the right-hand man of Jon’s grandfather, the Mad King.
-One would have thought that with the Mad King’s storied paranoia, he would have implored Varys to keep an eye on his son and heir, Rhaegar Targaryen.
+So one would have thought that with the Mad King’s storied paranoia, he would have implored Varys to keep an eye on his son and heir, Rhaegar Targaryen.

 In Episode 5, viewers learned a definitive truth that had been hidden away in a book, Gilly was reading.
-Rhaegar had his marriage to his first wife, Elia Martell, annulled so he could marry another.
+Rhaegar had his marriage to his first wife Elia Martell annulled, so he could marry another.
 As the Inquisitr previously reported, that bride is heavily speculated to be Lyanna Stark, the sister of Ned Stark and the biological mother of Jon Snow.

-How could Varys have missed all this when he has been the reigning spy master of Westeros?
-When Melisandre arrived at Dragonstone in Episode 2 to urge Daenerys to invite Jon Snow to Dragonstone so they could meet, Varys behaved rather indifferently toward him.
+So how could Varys have missed all this when he has been the reigning spy master of Westeros?
+When Melisandre arrived at Dragonstone in Episode 2 to urge Daenerys to invite Jon Snow to Dragonstone so they could meet, Varys behaved rather indifferent towards him.

 Perhaps even more surprising, Varys acted as though he had barely heard of Jon Snow (Kit Harington).
 This reaction despite Jon being Ned Stark’s son, the former Lord Commander of the Night’s Watch, and the then King in the North.
 If Varys has been keeping Ned Stark’s secret for all these years, he has not allowed his act to slip.